-3. It focuses attention and effort on what the provincial Superintendent and his team will be and do in the FUTURE.
+3. It focuses attention and effort on what the provincial or local manager and his team will be and do in the FUTURE.

 4. It emphasizes ACTION toward the fulfilling of the goals.

 C. A Vision motivates people through the CHALLENGE of accomplishing something of value.